-The Symposium is a disabled-led, two-day discussion event aimed at both a national and international audience across the cultural sector.
-You can attend the event in person or engage in the discussion and debate online.
+Unlimited: The Symposium was a disabled-led, two-day discussion event, held at the Unicorn Theatre on 4 and 5 September 2018.
+It was aimed at both a national and international audience across the cultural sector, with people attending in or engaging in the discussion and debate online.

-The Symposium takes places in the lead up to Southbank Centre’s Unlimited Festival – Wednesday 5 until Sunday 9 September 2018.
+The Symposium took place in the lead up to Southbank Centre’s Unlimited Festival 2018 – Wednesday 5 until Sunday 9 September 2018.

 Unlimited has three aims – to commission high quality art by extraordinary disabled artists, to embed disabled artists in the cultural sector and ultimately to transform the perception of disability.